Pavle, Serbian Patriarch

-Before his death, he was the oldest living leader of an Eastern Orthodox church.
-Because of poor health, he spent his last years in the Military Medical Academy in Belgrade, while his duties were carried out by Metropolitan Amfilohije (Radović) of Montenegro and the Littoral.

-Life

-Childhood and education
+Early life

-Pavle was born as Gojko Stojčević (Гојко Стојчевић) in the village of Kućanci near Magadenovac, then part of Austria-Hungary (present-day Croatia).
-He lost both of his parents in childhood, and was raised by an aunt.
-After finishing elementary school, Pavle graduated from a gymnasium in Belgrade, then studied at the seminary in Sarajevo.
+Pavle was born as Gojko Stojčević on 11 September 1914 in the village of Kućanci near Magadenovac, then part of Austria-Hungary (present-day Croatia).
+He lost both of his parents in childhood, and was raised by an aunt Senka and grandmother Draginja.
+His father, Stevan Okrajnov, died of tuberculosis when he was three years old; shortly before that, his younger brother Dušan was born.
+His mother, Ana Stojčević, then remarried a widower, gave birth to two daughters — Ljuba and Vida, and then died herself while giving birth to the third girl.

-University education and teaching career

-After completing seminary, Gojko entered the University of Belgrade where he studied theology and medicine in parallel.
+After finishing elementary school, he graduated from a gymnasium in Belgrade, then studied at the seminary in Sarajevo.
+After completing seminary, he entered the University of Belgrade where he studied theology and medicine in parallel.
 He quit medicine, but graduated with a Theology degree in 1942.
-During the Second World War he took refuge in the Holy Trinity Monastery in Ovčar and later moved to Belgrade.
+During the World War II he took refuge at the Holy Trinity Monastery in Ovčar and later moved to Belgrade.

 During 1944, he was employed as a teacher and educator at the refugee children's home in Bosnia in Banja Koviljača.
 Once, when the children were running in the river, one boy began to drown and Gojko jumped into the cold water to help him.
 Soon he became seriously ill "on the lungs" and doctors believed that his illness was tuberculosis and they predicted he had another three months left to live.
 He then went to the Vujan Monastery where he lived for some time isolated from other monks and managed to cure this disease.
 In gratitude, he carved and donated a wooden crucifix to the monastery.

-Monastic life

-After the war, he worked in Belgrade as a construction worker, but because of his poor health he took monastic vows in Blagoveštenje monastery in Ovčar in 1946.
+After the war, he worked in Belgrade as a construction worker, but because of his poor health he took monastic vows in Blagoveštenje Monastery in Ovčar in 1946.
 His monastic name became Pavle (Paul).
-He served as a Hierodeacon in Blagoveštenje, and later in Rača monastery between 1949 and 1955.
+He served as a Hierodeacon at the Blagoveštenje Monastery, and later in Rača Monastery between 1949 and 1955.
 In 1954, Pavle was ordained to the Holy Priesthood.
 The same year he was promoted to Protosyncellus, and in 1957 to Archimandrite.

 Between 1955 and 1957 Pavle took post-graduate studies in the Theological School of the University of Athens, Greece.
 He received a doctorate in New Testament and liturgy by the Theological Academy in Athens.

-Episcopacy
+Bishop of Raška and Prizren

-After returning from Greece, he was elected the Bishop of Ras and Prizren (the Eparchy which includes all of Kosovo) in 1957.
+After returning from Greece, he was elected the Bishop of Raška and Prizren in 1957.
 He held the see for 33 years before he was elected Patriarch.

-As Bishop of Ras and Prizren Pavle built numerous new churches and aided the reconstruction of old ones.
+As Bishop of Raška and Prizren Pavle built numerous new churches and aided the reconstruction of old ones.
 He spent a lot of time traveling and meeting with his eparchy's believers.
-He also wrote books and gave lectures on Church music and Church Slavonic.
+He also wrote books and gave lectures on church music and Church Slavonic.